AdobeDocs/experience-manager-screens.en/help/user-guide/multi-zone-layout-aem-screens.md

 ---
 title: Multi-zone Layout
 seo-title: Multi-zone Layout
-description: Multi-zone Layout allows you to create multiple zone content and use a variety of assets such as videos, images and text that can be combined in a single screen.
+description: Multi-zone Layout allows you to create multiple zone content and use various assets such as videos, images, and text that can be combined in a single screen.
 Follow this page to learn more.
 seo-description: Multi-zone Layout allows you to create multiple zone content and use a variety of assets such as videos, images and text that can be combined in a single screen.
 Follow this page to learn more.
 uuid: 2ad689ef-700a-4eed-b5e2-fc57f2288388
 contentOwner: jsyal